Lasalle College of the Arts: Schools and programmes

+The LASALLE Show Exhibition is the college's annual showcase of works by the graduating cohort.

 Lasalle has eight distinct schools offering a range of arts and design programmes.

-All Bachelor of Arts (BA) and Master of Arts (MA) programmes are offered in partnership with Goldsmiths, University of London.
+All Bachelor of Arts (BA) and Master of Arts (MA) programmes are offered in partnership with UAS.

 School of Contemporary Music

 The School of Contemporary Music has two diploma programmes: Diploma in Audio Production and Diploma in Music.
 The School also offers a BA(Hons) Music programme, which has five specialisations in Pop, Jazz, Classical, Composition or Electronic Music.

 McNally School of Fine Arts

 The School of Fine Arts involves all levels of education for Fine Arts, with contemporary research and practice-based programmes including Diploma in Fine Arts, BA(Hons) Fine Arts, and MA Fine Arts.
 The School offers a variety of Fine Arts disciplines, including sculpture, printmaking, drawing installation, photography, technology-based art, performance art, interdisciplinary art, and critical studies in art history and theory.
 The School also offers MA Asian Art Histories, which is the first MA programme worldwide to focus on Asian modern and contemporary art.